 Orange Balsam Thyme.
 Thymus vulgaris 'Orange Balsam'.
 The narrow, sharply pointed dark green leaves pack a wallop with an intense aroma of balsam and oranges.
 Plants are dense, about 12 inches high and 15 inches wide.
 Plant on 12 to 15 inch centers.

 Provençal Thyme.
 Thymus vulgaris 'Provençal'.
-This variety was selected for its strong aroma.
+Tom DeBaggio selected this variety for its strong aroma.
 It has a woody, upright growth habit, becoming somewhat gnarled after several years.
 Leaves are tiny, gray-green arrowheads, held throughout the year.
 Mature plants are 12 to 16 inches tall and may spread to 24 to 36 inches if left unpruned.
+I have had trouble propagating Provençal for the last few years.
+Therefore, supplies are limited.